byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Waste Disposal
 - Land Management & Urban Sprawl

-**Lifestyles For Change- Fermenting organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**
+**Lifestyles For Change- Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**

 #### *Some Eco-Enzyme Benefits:*
 ***Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.***